Canva Pricing (2026) — The Essential Guide

 Hopefully this Canva pricing guide has helped you identify the key differences between the various plans on offer and helped you understand whether or not a free or a paid-for plan is best for you.

-But to sum up, here’s my take on which plan is best suited for different types of user.
+But to sum up, here’s my take on which plan is best suited for different types of users:

-• If you work alone and want to access most of the Canva features, or need a cheap source of royalty free images and videos, try ‘Canva Pro.’
-For a limited time, you can get a 30-day free trial of this here.
+If you work alone and want to access all the Canva features, or need a very cheap source of royalty-free images and videos, try ‘Canva Pro.’

-• If you need to provide your team members with access to Canva, and need advanced workflow management, tighter controls over branding and quicker support, try ‘Canva for Teams.’
+If you need to provide your team members with access to Canva, and need advanced workflow management, and tighter controls over branding, try ‘Canva Business.’

 Alternatives to Canva